alegrigoriev/svn2git/README.md

 `<MapPath>` definitions are processed in their order in the config file in each `<Project>`.
-First `<Project>` definitions are processed, then definitions from `<Default>`, and then default mappings described above.
+First `<Project>` definitions are processed, then definitions from `<Default>`, and then default mappings described above (unless they are suppressed by `--no-default-config` command line option).

 The first `<MapPath>` with `<Path>` matching the beginning of the directory path will define which Git "branch" this directory belongs to.
 The rest of the path will be a subdirectory in the branch worktree.